ReachBeyond/CharacterPhysics/README.md

 ## Why this exists

-The GamePhysics package was initially developed for a mixed VR game based on a 2D platforming.
+The GamePhysics package was initially developed for a mixed VR game based on 2D platforming.
 I wasn't happy with the default CharacterController, since it was restricted to a capsule.
-But this left me with two options.
-The first was to use Unity's dynamic RigidBody physics, but I had a hard time getting this to co-oporate in a way which felt nice to play with.
-Alternatively, I could abandon Unity's physics systems entirely and build my own.
+But this left me with one other option: use Unity's dynamic RigidBody physics, but I had a hard time getting this to co-operate in a way which felt nice.

+Rather than settling for either of these options, I decided to build my own system.
 In retrospect, I probably could have attached a cube to the CharacterController's GameObject, or I could have just directly manipulated the RigidBody's velocities, or maybe a number of other things.
-But I wanted to get an idea of how this stuff worked.
+But I thought this was a good learning opportunity.

 During the development of the VR game, I discovered a strange bug: If I instantiated the player upside-down, they'd *fall up*.
 Though I was initially going to patch this out, I realized that it would make an interesting mechanic, so I ended up basing the entire game around this quirk of the physics system.

-A few months went by since that VR project was completed, and I found myself repeatedly running into the same problem: I kept having game ideas which would work best as 3rd person platformers, but I didn't have access to a flexible enough physics system.
+A few months went by since that VR project was completed, and I found myself repeatedly having game ideas which would work best as 3rd person platformers, but I didn't have access to a flexible enough physics system.
 So I began to wonder: Could I take my physics system and make it work in 3D?

 So I went to work, some time around the start of 2018.
 A few months later, and I finally had a decent physics system.